rafanoronha/scala-poker/README.md

 You are welcome.
 Pick an issue, have fun writing code and submit your pull request.

-Issues labeled as [up-for-grabs](http://github.com/rafanoronha/scala-poker/issues?labels=up-for-grabs&page=1&state=open) are the recommended place jump aboard.
+Issues labeled as [up-for-grabs](http://github.com/rafanoronha/scala-poker/issues?labels=up-for-grabs&page=1&state=open) are the recommended place to jump aboard.